VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Abstract

 \section{Abstract}

-Drawing meaningful conclusions from inherently multimodal clinical data (including medical imaging) requires coordinating expertise across the clinical specialty, radiology, programming, and biostatistics.
-This fragmented process bottlenecks discovery.
-We present \framework{} (\fullframeworkbold{}), a multi-agent system that \textbf{autonomously} tests natural-language hypotheses on multimodal clinical datasets while producing a fully auditable evidence trail: every statistical conclusion traces through inspectable, executable outputs from analysis plan to segmentation masks to statistical code to final verdict. \framework{} decomposes the workflow into four phases handled by role-specialized agents, and introduces an \textit{epistemic evidence label framework} that mechanically classifies outcomes as \textsc{Supported}, \textsc{Refuted}, \textsc{Underpowered}, or \textsc{Invalid} by jointly evaluating significance, effect direction, and study power.
+Scientific research based on multimodal clinical data (including medical imaging) requires coordinating clinical, radiological, programming, and biostatistical expertise, a fragmented process that bottlenecks discovery.
+We present \framework{} (\fullframeworkbold{}), a clinical co-scientist: a multi-agent system that \textbf{autonomously} tests natural-language hypotheses and produces a fully auditable evidence trail, tracing every conclusion through executable outputs from analysis plan to segmentation masks to statistical code to final verdict.
+Unlike prior AI-scientist systems, which mainly operate on tabular or text data, \framework{} grounds autonomous discovery directly in medical images.
+It decomposes the workflow into four phases handled by role-specialized agents, and introduces an \textit{epistemic evidence label framework} that mechanically classifies outcomes as \textsc{Supported}, \textsc{Refuted}, \textsc{Underpowered}, or \textsc{Invalid} by jointly evaluating significance, effect direction, and study power.
 This distinction is critical in medical imaging, where non-significant results often reflect insufficient sample size rather than absent effects.
-To evaluate the system, we construct a tiered benchmark of 64 hypotheses spanning six complexity levels across cardiac (ACDC, 150 subjects) and brain glioma (UCSF-PDGM, 501 subjects) MRI. \framework{} reaches 81.4\% verdict accuracy with frontier models and 71.2\% with locally-hosted open-weight models (8--30B), outperforming all five single-model baselines in both classes.
+We construct a tiered benchmark of 64 hypotheses spanning six complexity levels across cardiac and brain glioma MRI datasets. \framework{} reaches 81.4\% verdict accuracy with frontier models and 71.2\% with locally-hosted open-weight models (8--30B), outperforming all single-model baselines in both classes.
 It also produces the highest rate of independently verifiable statistical outputs (86.6\%), so even its failures remain diagnosable through artifact inspection.
-Structured multi-agent decomposition thus substitutes for model scale while preserving the verifiability clinical research demands.
+Structured multi-agent decomposition thus substitutes for model scale while preserving the verifiability that scientific discovery demands.
+We release code, hypothesis bank, and evaluation pipeline at \url{https://github.com/LucZot/veritas}.